 eclectic mix of different sounds and we were developing an appetite for a variety of musical styles.

-The popular and folk music that were mainstream at the time included songs from traditions as
+The popular and folk songs that were mainstream at the time included music from traditions as

-diverse as gospel, country, blues, vaudeville, jazz, swing and others.
-Songwriters like Irving Berlin,
+diverse as Gospel, Country, Blues, Vaudeville, Jazz, Swing and others.
+Songwriters like Irving

-George M. Cohan, the Gershwins, Jimmie Rogers and others were making their mark on American
+Berlin, George M. Cohan, the Gershwins, Jimmie Rodgers and others were making their mark on

-pop culture.
-This is a program of American songs from one of our most interesting and dynamic
+American pop culture.
+This is a program of American songs from one of the most interesting and

 Are We There Yet?: Songs of American Transportation is a lighthearted